kashanimorteza/rust_documents/type.md

     Every element of an array must have the same type Arrays in Rust have a fixed length
-    Arrays are useful when you want your data allocated on the stack
+    Arrays are useful when you want your data allocated on the stack Arrays are more useful when you know the number of elements will not need to change

 ```rust
 fn main()